Yoric/ronin-time-bureaucrats/time-travel.md

 * In the Pocket Continuum, Grandfather Gerry was killed by Time Traveler Tom.
 Time Traveler Tom was never born, but he's a visitor from a different Continuum.
 Time Traveler Tina was born normally, assuming that nobody killed _her_ Grandfather \(Time Traveler Tima's Grandfather Georges says hello, so, yes, he seems to be alright, also, he wants to know when he's going to have great-grand children, sigh\).
 * The Pocket Continuum is really, really unstable.
 Very soon, it's going to implode.
 Let's hope that Time Traveler Tina and Time Traveler Tom can manage to find a way out and back into the Main Continuum!
 * Or perhaps this had been Time Traveler Tom and Time Traveler Tina's plan all along?
 Maybe they do have a plan to consolidate the Pocket Continuum and get it to replace the Main Continuum?
 Space·Time will tell...

+Note that _small enough_ Observable Contradictions will not immediately cause the creation of a Pocket Continuum.

 ### Help thyself